 Step 2: Identify cultural challenges and obstacles.
 What or who is preventing your culture from moving forward.
 Employee opinion surveys, task force reviews, interviews, and analysis can help uncover the needed facts to move forward.

-Step 3: Create a clear vision and communicate.
+Step 3: Creating your clear vision and communicate it.
 Clearly define with leaders and employees where you are now and where you want to be.
 Obtain their involvement in how you will get there.
 Communicate a clear business case for the needed changes and dedicate the needed resources to bring about the change.
 See things from the employee’s perspective and communicate in a way that helps them see the value to them for your desired cultural changes.

 Step 6: Reinforce and recognize.
 Recognize people who exhibit desired cultural behaviors, attitudes, and values.
 Celebrate progress along the way.